 The resignation was spurred on by the security cabinet’s decision just beforehand not to carry out a major offensive in Gaza to halt the Kassam rockets fired by Hamas terrorists.

 Voice of Israel quickly dialed Deputy Defense Minister Matan Vilnai for his reaction to Moyal’s dramatic announcement.
 Vilnai explained that Israel has fought and continues to fight against the terrorist threat from Gaza.
 “The army has greatly reduced the number of Kassams being fired from Gaza, though not enough,” Vilnai said.
-Moyal, asked for his reaction to Vilnai’s words, said, “I am no longer the mayor, so I need not respond.”
+Moyal, asked for his reaction to Vilnai’s words, said, “I am no longer the mayor, so I need not respond.”take our poll - story continues below

 Moyal has been the mayor of Sderot for just over nine years, and the city has been battered by an estimated 6,300 rockets over the past six years.
 The residents’ ongoing suffering began when Sderot was first shelled with mortars by Arab terrorists from Gaza in April 2001, and the first Kassam rocket hit the city less than a year later.